The Rugby Group Benevolent Fund Limited

 • Ian Southcott: Trustee and UK Community Affairs Manager for CEMEX UK (joined the board in 2006 following CEMEX's acquisition of the Rugby Group in 2005)

-Ian Southcott's role at CEMEX involves "establishing and maintaining positive links and relationships with a wide variety of stakeholder and community groups that have an interest in or are impacted by the company's operations."
+Ian Southcott's role at CEMEX involved "establishing and maintaining positive links and relationships with a wide variety of stakeholder and community groups that have an interest in or are impacted by the company's operations."

-Application Process and Timeline
+Historical Application Process

 • Contacting Ian Southcott directly at CEMEX House, Rugby, to discuss community needs and projects in eligible locations